 At their worst, they’re inky, over-ripe and overwhelming: Nicole Smith.
 At their best, they’re a voluptuous universe unto themselves: Sophia Loren.
 Some of the most famous Syrah-based wines are made in the northern Rhône Valley in France.
 The greatest of these are rare, expensive, special-occasion numbers like Hermitage and Côte Rotie.
-The northern Rhône also produces the more common but extremely variable Crozes-Hermitage.
+The northern Rhône also produces the more common but extremely variab

 More reliable Syrahs come from California and Australia.
 The Australians call the grape Shiraz.
 Down there Shiraz is the backbone of their greatest wines.
 In the New World, the winemakers’ struggle seems to involve getting some nuances of flavor into the thick, dark taste.
 You can find out more on p.77 of The New Short Course in Wine.